Facilitators & Teachers from around the world @ Taal Inc.

 One of the best perks of being in this line of work has been the truly amazing people that I have had the good fortune of meeting, learning from and working with.

 Tara, the charming and talented djembe player, teacher and facilitator from Australia has been to India on many an occasion, starting in 2011.
 We’ve had the honor of working together each time.
 She even set the ball rolling for the Tam Tam Mandingue Djembe Academy appraisements in India by conducting some beginner exams successfully.
-This was for the first wave of Taal Inc djembe students.
-She is currently based in Tasmania where she leads djembe classes, drum circles, team building events and also a unique online learning resource for the djembe aptly called ‘Learn Djembe Online’.
+This was for the first wave of Taal Inc djembe students and create a Drum Group.
+She is currently based in Tasmania where she leads djembe classes, drum circles, team-building events, and also a unique online learning resource for the djembe aptly called ‘Learn Djembe Online’.

 Quinn, lovingly known as the ‘gentle giant’, hails from Salt Lake City, Utah, USA and is a djembe player/teacher par excellence.
-He was traveling through India in 2012 and in this time I made sure that he would lead some djembe classes for the gradually growing students of the school of rhythm.
+He was traveling through India in 2012 and in this time I made sure that he would lead some Drum Classes in Mumbaiand Pune for the gradually growing students of the school of rhythm.
 He taught me a lot of my material for the TTMDA certificate exam and about djembe making.
 Quinn, truly a man of many talents, currently leads djembe classes, makes some amazing artifacts through his carpentry skills and enjoys fostering snakes(!).

 The Vice-President of TTMDA made it to India for some TTM workshops on second attempt.
 Due some ‘Visa on Arrival’ issues in 2015, he had to actually return to Singapore and was denied entry on Indian soil.
 However, second time around in 2016, he made it much better prepared with his paperwork and we had successful workshops in Pune, Mumbai and Delhi.
 Each of these djembe workshops helped us in spreading awareness of traditional djembe playing in India and encourage the sprouting djembe communities in these cities.
 Kelvin is currently based in Singapore and travels the world teaching djembe (most extensively, China) and facilitating group drumming experiences for all kinds of groups.